richardschoen/workwithibmipdm/using_rdi_for_editing.md

 - Then you can use ```Work with IBMi``` to download and upload files but you can edit them from the local system connection filter you create in RDI.

+- RDI even lets you use its source code prompting for local files if connected to a remote system.